Adopted in November 2018

 The Treasurer shall receive all monies and properties of the Society, keeping accurate records of the same; make disbursements as approved and directed by the Board; render an annual report of all receipts and disbursements and shall perform such other duties as are normally attendant upon the office of Treasurer and as directed by the Board.

-Should a vacancy occur in the office of the President, the unexpired term shall be filled by the Vice President or Secretary in that order.
-In case both Vice President and the Secretary are unable to serve as President, this office and any other vacancy created in any office at any time shall be filled at the next regular meeting of the Board by a majority vote of the members present.
+Should a vacancy occur in the office of the President, the unexpired term shall be filled by the President-Elect, who shall be eligible to serve one full term as President in the immediate succeeding year.
+In the event that the President-elect is unable to serve as President, this office and any other vacancy created in any office at any time shall be filled at a meeting of the Board to be conducted as quickly as practicable after the vacancy occurs by a majority vote of the members present except that only the Vice President, the Secretary, or the Treasurer may fill a vacancy in the office of President.
 Such election shall be for the unexpired term of the office to be filled.

 Bylaw 12 Executive Committee

 The Executive Committee shall carry to a conclusion all matters where the general policy has been established by either the general membership of the Society in meeting assembled or by the Board in meeting assembled.
 Where the general policy has not been established, the Executive Committee shall study and recommend to the Board.
 A majority of members of the Executive Committee four (4) shall constitute a quorum, and the affirmative vote of the majority of the quorum (minimum three) shall be necessary to transact business.
 The Executive Committee shall give a summary report of its activities at each meeting of the Board.

 The chairperson of the Executive Committee, who shall be the President of the Society, shall serve as presiding officer of the Executive Committee and shall call meetings throughout the year as deemed necessary in the best interests of the Society.
 In the absence of the President, the President-Elect shall preside at its meeting.